lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## X-Wing

 This specification borrows extensively from the analysis and KEM combiner construction presented in [X-Wing].
 In particular, X-Wing and id-MLKEM768-X25519-SHA3-256 (specified in this document) are largely interchangeable.
 The one difference is that X-Wing uses a combined KeyGen function to generate the two component private keys from the same seed, which gives some additional binding properties.
-This specification takes a more flexible approach of assuming that each component algorithm is generated indpendently is this is expected to be required in many migration scenarios, or where the component primitives are independently validated and certified.
+This specification takes a more flexible approach of assuming that each component algorithm is generated independently, which is expected to be required in many migration scenarios, such as where the component primitives are independently validated and certified.
 However, the X-Wing style joint keygen is also allowed, and therefore an X-Wing implementation is considered to be a compliant implementation of id-MLKEM768-X25519-SHA3-256, but id-MLKEM768-X25519-SHA3-256 might not be considered a compliant implementation of X-Wing.
 See {{sec-keygen-mods}} for more discussion.